Route 66: How We Made the Maps

 Searching for the Book

-The editors and authors built the book’s focus and structure before they opened the discussion with the design team to create its appearance.
-It was then my responsibility as part of the team to plan and build the essential cartographic elements, you can’t have a book about this route without showing it.
+The editors and authors built the book’s focus and structure before they opened a discussion with the design team to create its appearance.
+It was then my responsibility as part of the team to plan and build the essential cartographic elements.
+You can’t have a book about this route without showing it.

-A week or so later the design team produced a mood board to suggest an aesthetic direction for the title and I was delighted, the sun-faded sides of old diners, bleached neon signs and mid-century illustration matched my initial thoughts on the project.
+A week or so later the design team produced a mood board to suggest an aesthetic direction for the title.
+I was delighted that the sun-faded sides of old diners, bleached neon signs and mid-century illustration matched my initial thoughts on the project.
 Bold cracked fonts and distorted textures echoed the long and road weary narrative.
 A perfect launching point for interesting cartography.

 Once the design team had a direction I created a map mood board to share my initial cartographic directions.

 Mood boards are a really useful tool to explain an aesthetic direction in a shorthand way which designers are familiar with.
-The map mood boards are usually created as an answer to those initially created by the design team.
-Sometimes if calendars can be matched we could combine to produce a single document to send around to the team but this was unfortunately rare in an office with ten plus urgent titles in the work at any one time.
+The map mood boards are usually created as an answer to those created by the design team.
+Sometimes, if calendars matched, we could combine to produce a single document to send around to the team but this was unfortunately rare in an office with ten or more urgent titles in progress at any one time.

 The map mood board was a gathering of pre-existing maps (the

 AAA) as well as some of the maps in books we had already produced in house.
 Symbology suggestions and font variants were also included but until the final font choices are made and locked into the inDesign templates there is no huge progression.
 Mood boards are a tool to explain the purpose and rough appearance of the map elements and as such I leave it as open to discussion as possible.
-Designers like to be able to contribute to cartographic appearances and if I am able to subtly lead the team toward an outcome that works then all the better.
-Explaining decisions early on in any project frees up confusion or conflict in vision at a later more critical stage.
+Designers like to contribute to cartographic appearances and if I am able to subtly lead the team toward an outcome that works then all the better.
+Explaining decisions early on in any project avoids confusion or conflict in vision at a later, more critical, stage.

 By this point it had been decided that the book was to be an inspirational overview of the route with each of the long, beautifully illustrated chapters dedicated to a different state as the reader progressed west.
 I would be allocated a page spread near the start of each chapter to show the shape of the route from the point it entered the state to when it left.
 This was the bulk of the cartographic work.